-- Mac OS X systems: /Users/your user name/rti\workspace/5.2.0/examples - UNIX-based systems: /home/your user name/rti\workspace/5.2.0/examples - Windows systems: your Windows documents folder\rti\workspace\5.2.0\examples
+- Mac OS X systems: /Users/your user name/rti_workspace/5.3.1/examples - UNIX-based systems: /home/your user name/rti_workspace/5.3.1/examples - Windows systems: your Windows documents folder\rti_workspace\5.3.1\examples

 Where 'your Windows documents folder' depends on your version of Windows.
-For example, on Windows 7, the folder is C:\Users\your user name\Documents; on Windows Server 2003, the folder is C:\Documents and Settings\your user name\Documents.
+For example, on Windows 10, the folder is C:\Users\your user name\Documents.

-Note: You can specify a different location for rti\workspace.
+Note: You can specify a different location for rti_workspace.
 You can also specify that you do not want the examples copied to the workspace.
+For details, see Controlling Location for RTI Workspace and Copying of Examples in the Connext DDS Getting Started Guide.

-See Controlling Location for RTI Workspace and Copying of Examples (Section 2.3 below)
+See 2.3 Controlling Location for RTI Workspace and Copying of Examples below.